Quadtree/LD54/plans/ideas.md

 # TODO
 - Show "cards" indicating which spells are available
 - Mage robe colors
+- Start of level texts
+- Some way to tell where you're targeting on the other side
 - Title screen
 - Prevent AI from doubling up their spells
 - Sound